arthurcfrangel/arthurcfrangel/README.md

 Electrical Engineering degree earned at the Fluminense Federal University-UFF.

-I wanna to show in here my learning curve about [ongoing]:
+I wanna to show in here my learning curve about: [ongoing]

 * Computer Vision
 * Data Science